Twenty years ago we’d brag to our friends about how smart our children were. Now, we can also brag about how smart our homes are!

 Smart light bulbs allow you to control your home’s lighting system by voice using a hub or by using an app.

 Smart bulb brands to try out in 2019 are Phillips Hue and Eufy Lumos.

-Eufy Lumos light bulbs are entertaining since the bulb has the ability to produce a variety of colors.
-It is voice and app-controlled and capable of changing colors instantly.
-You can set Eufy Lumos bulbs on a schedule and control them while you’re away from home.
+Eufy Lumos light bulbs are entertaining since the bulb can produce a variety of colors.
+It is both voice-activated and app-controlled.
+Capable of changing colors instantly, you can also set Eufy Lumos bulbs on a schedule and control them while you’re away from home.

 6. Video Doorbells